benhj/CryptoStreamPP/README.md

 CryptoStream++ provides a set of wrappers around the [Crypto++ API](http://www.cryptopp.com) that can be used to create encrypted file streams in place of standard std::fstream(s).
+Uses CTR mode.

+Note: there is nothing special about the file format.
+The user will need to take care of remembering the initialization values as well as the password.

 Supports